-Our polar bear trip begins in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
-Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
-Meet your Expedition Leader at an orientation dinner this evening.
+Our polar bear trip begins in the vibrant city of Winnipeg, once a fur-trading center and later a boomtown for the Canadian Pacific Railway on the eastern edge of the vast Canadian prairie.
+Today, Winnipeg is Manitoba’s cultural, commercial and provincial capital.
+Transfer on arrival to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
+Meet your Expedition Leader at a welcome dinner this evening.
+You'll also have a chance to visit our gear room to borrow a heavy parka and winter boots to use during your time on the tundra in Churchill.

-Fly to Churchill via our private chartered plane and explore this remote small community on a guided tour with our Expedition Leader.
-Originally a fur-trading post, Churchill is home to just under a thousand people and, in late fall, to hundreds of polar bears that congregate at the edge of Hudson Bay.
-We head to the tundra this evening for our first glimpse of the bears.
-Dinner is served aboard our enclosed Polar Rover in heated comfort.
+Fly to Churchill via our private chartered plane and explore this remote frontier town on a guided tour with our Expedition Leader.
+Originally a Hudson's Bay Company fur-trading post, Churchill is home to just under a thousand people and, in late fall, a few hundred polar bears that congregate along the shores of Hudson Bay.
+We head to the tundra this evening in search of our first glimpse of bears.
+Dinner is served aboard our heated Polar Rover as we experience the wonder of an Arctic night.

-Day 3: Helicopter Tour / Dog Sledding / Northern Culture
+Day 3: Helicopter Tour / Dog Sledding / Cultural Encounters

-An exciting adventure is in store as we soar over the tundra in helicopters, surveying the frozen landscape below.
-From the air we may see polar bears, caribou and arctic fox.
-Landing on the tundra, we disembark to explore on foot, perhaps even crawling inside an unoccupied polar bear den.
-We also sample an age-old means of Arctic transportation on a dog sledding excursion.
-We'll learn about the life of a musher, visit with the dogs, observe the team as they prepare for the run, then head out for an unforgettable ride behind an eager team of pure canine power!
+An exciting adventure is in store as we survey Hudson Bay, the surrounding tundra and boreal forest from a helicopter.
+Looking down on the vast expanse of wilderness below, we may see roaming polar bears and caribou.
+The helicopter descends for a landing, and we disembark to explore the tundra on foot, looking for Arctic fox and Arctic hare, and perhaps even crawling inside an unoccupied polar bear den.
+Later, we try a more traditional means of Arctic transportation on an authentic dog-sledding excursion.
+Meet a local musher, visit with the dogs, observe the team as they prepare for the run, then head out for an unforgettable ride behind an eager team of huskies!

-Our immersion in Northern culture continues as Native hosts tell us about their traditions and what their daily lives are like.
-These captivating storytellers share tales from their personal histories and offer insight into the vibrant nations that have flourished amid adversity in this harsh environment for thousands of years.
-We'll also visit Churchill's Eskimo Museum, with artifacts collected from centuries of local habitation.
+Our immersion in northern life continues as hosts from Churchill's Indigenous communities tell us about their traditions and daily lives.
+These captivating storytellers share tales from their personal and collective histories, offering insight into the cultures that have flourished for thousands of years in this harsh environment.
+We also visit Churchill's Itsanitaq Museum, with artifacts collected from centuries of local habitation.

 Day 4: Polar Bear Viewing

-Our unique Polar Rovers are our mobile means for a full day on the tundra among the polar bears.
-Although these custom-designed vehicles accommodate up to 35 passengers, we take a maximum of 16, ensuring everyone a window seat.
-Our Expedition Leaders know the best places to see bears, which are waiting for the ice to solidify on Hudson Bay in order to begin the winter seal-hunting season.
-As we watch the bears interact, we're delighted by their antics and rugged beauty.
-After dinner back in town, we’ll enjoy a presentation on wildlife or cultural aspects of life in the North.
+Our exclusive Polar Rovers are our mobile means for a full day on the tundra among the polar bears.
+Although these custom-designed vehicles accommodate more than 30 passengers, we take a maximum of 15, ensuring everyone has a window seat and unimpeded access to watch and photograph polar bears.
+Our Expedition Leaders know the best places to look for bears, which are waiting for Hudson Bay to freeze so they can begin their winter seal-hunting season on the ice.
+As we watch the bears interact, we are delighted by their antics and rugged beauty.
+Return to town for dinner, followed by a presentation on wildlife or cultural aspects of life in the Canadian North.

 Day 5: Polar Bear Viewing / Aurora Domes

-Once again we board our exclusive Polar Rovers for a full-day excursion to explore the subarctic scenery and watch wildlife.
-Our pace is leisurely as we move over the tundra, pausing whenever we see bears to observe their behavior and capture photos.
-Tonight, if skies are clear, we’ll visit a heated aurora dome in hopes of witnessing the northern lights.
-The phenomenon often begins slowly as a faint white glow, then intensifies in scope and color as the lights undulate across the sky, shimmering curtains of electric green, waves of blue or even red.
-The Hudson Bay Inuit see the lights as the magical display of their ancestors’ souls dancing in the sky.
-Though we now know the aurora borealis is caused by the interaction of the solar wind with the earth’s magnetic field, they are no less entrancing.
+Once again we board our Polar Rover for a full day of wildlife watching and exploring the subarctic landscape.
+Our pace is leisurely as we move over the tundra, pausing whenever we see polar bears to observe their behavior and capture photos.
+Tonight, if skies are clear, we’ll visit a heated Aurora Dome in hopes of witnessing the northern lights through the circular Plexiglass roof offering a 360-degree view on the night sky.
+The phenomenon often begins slowly as a faint white glow, then intensifies in scope and color as the lights undulate across the sky.
+Most frequently the aurora appears as a shimmering green curtain, though occasionally it is red or even purple.
+The Hudson Bay Inuit believed the lights were the mystical display of their ancestors’ souls dancing in the sky.
+Though we now know the aurora borealis is caused by the interaction of the solar wind with Earth’s magnetic field, they are no less entrancing.

 Day 7: Winnipeg / Depart